 Emil Baur was the leader of this wilderness colony.
 It took him almost five years of convincing the German Methodist Church leadership, raising funds in Ohio, and several trips to the Michigan wilderness putting together a suitable patchwork of land to start the colony.
 He was now responsible for over 100 settlers on this windy eastern shore of Saginaw Bay known as Wild Fowl Bay.

 Ora Labora’s Rapid Building and Government Recognition

 The 28 families had come, and with their arrival to Ora Labora in the early spring in 1863, it was time to create a town out of this wilderness.
 Emil had envisioned the new town established in a similar fashion as another successful colony called Zoar near Canal Dover Ohio.
 Emil had visited Zoar in 1861 and was impressed with their success.
 Using the thick timber available all around them, the men built several communal blockhouses to house the families.
-Work felling trees was easier in the without the heat and the pesky flies.
+Work felling trees were easier in the without the heat and the pesky flies.
 The blockhouses, a gristmill, and a store were quickly built.

 The Ora Labora settlement sat in the middle of the stagecoach route from Saginaw to Port Austin, Emil petitioned the Postal Service to grant the colony its own post office.
 To his surprise, it was granted and in February the Post Office German Colony, Ora Labora, Huron Co., Mich. received, its first mail from the outside world.
 The new Post Office is a huge step and a positive development for the community for it meant that they were literally “on the map” and reachable by the world for the cost of a stamp.
 Time and money where both commodities that were in short supply.
 Now with a post office, he could quest for new residents, new trading partners, and most importantly more money.